Uluwatu travel guide

 Book an experience

-Top-rated experiences in Uluwatu Guide: Bali's Clifftop Surf Coast
+Top-rated experiences in Uluwatu: Bali's Clifftop Surf Coast

-The highest-rated tours and activities in Uluwatu Guide: Bali's Clifftop Surf Coast.
+The highest-rated tours and activities in Uluwatu: Bali's Clifftop Surf Coast.
 Book today, cancel free if plans change.

 Uluwatu’s food scene is shaped entirely by its geography.
 The Bukit Peninsula — the limestone plateau that forms Bali’s southern tip — has no flat agricultural land, limited freshwater, and roads that dead-end at clifftops or steep stairways down to surf beaches.
 Almost everything is imported from further north, and the resulting markups are real.
 Expect to pay 30–50% more than equivalent food and drink would cost in Kuta or Seminyak, and understand that this is a structural fact rather than a tourist tax.
 The flip side is that several restaurants here have views and settings that compensate almost entirely for the price.